NomicFoundation/hardhat/docs/hardhat-network/README.md

 - `hardhat_stopImpersonatingAccount` – see the [Mainnet Forking guide](../guides/mainnet-forking.md)
 - `hardhat_reset` – see the [Mainnet Forking guide](../guides/mainnet-forking.md)
 - `hardhat_setLoggingEnabled` – Enable or disable logging in Hardhat Network
+- `hardhat_dropTransaction` – Remove a transaction from the mempool

 #### Special testing/debugging methods